jaidTw/ctf-writeups/csaw-2018/kvm.md

 ![](https://i.imgur.com/2QvF73a.png)

-That's where the works are done, if the KVM exit reason is KVM\_EXIT\_HTL, it will perform some works on the register and rerun the VM, but the decompiler can't properly analyze the operation.
+That's where the works are done, if the KVM exit reason is `KVM_EXIT_HTL`, it will perform some works on the register and rerun the VM, but the decompiler can't properly analyze the operation.

 Again, using strace, I can inspect all calls with their arguments:
 ```